 You can invite users by going to the Members section and clicking Invite to subscription:

-If you are on a departmental subscription, you will have the option to invite multiple users in bulk by uploading a CSV file.
-The spreadsheet should include two columns called 'Name' and 'Email' where you type names and academic email addresses of people you want to add to the subscription.
+If you are on a department subscription, you will have the option to invite multiple users in bulk by uploading a CSV file.
+The spreadsheet should contain a column headed 'Email' where you type academic email addresses of people you want to add to the subscription.
 If the user already has a Gorilla account, they will be added to your subscription.
 If they don't yet have a Gorilla account, they will be sent an email inviting them to sign up.
 When they do, they will automatically be added to your subscription.

 The video below demonstrates how you can add members to your subscription via email:

-Note: If you are adding subscription members in bulk by uploading a .csv file, please spell the column names with capital letters, i.e. 'Name' and 'Email'.
+Note: If you are adding subscription members in bulk by uploading a .csv file, please spell the column headings in title case, i.e. 'Email' and 'Tags'.

 To set an enrolment code, go to the Enrolment code section and enter a code of your choice: